Psalmuel01/concordium/README.md

 # multisig-contract

-# Introduction
+# Overview

 This project implements a multi-signature smart contract on the Concordium blockchain.
 It also includes scripts that interact with the blockchain (testnet).

-# Functionalities of the Smart Contract
+# Smart Contract Functions

-The smart contract supports the following functionalities:
+The smart contract implements the folowing functions:

 Write functions: